yewenlyu/Obsidian-Vault-Discrete-Notes/Python Type Hint.md

 ## Standard “duck types”

+> In Python, if it looks like a duck, walks like a duck, and sounds like a duck, it is a duck.

 In typical Python code, many functions that can take a list or a dict as an argument only need their argument to be somehow “list-like” or “dict-like”.
 A specific meaning of “list-like” or “dict-like” (or something-else-like) is called a “duck type”, and several duck types that are common in idiomatic Python are standardized.

 ```python